bretglun/BlochBuster/README.md

 - z: animated plot of transverse magnetization over time

 The filename is specified by "file".
 The file ending can be .gif or .mp4.
+Freeze frames can be saved as .png by specifying "freeze" as a list of desired time points [msec].

 HOW TO USE
 ----------